-- Functions for schedule download are also available here so that you can set a time for downloading the file.
+- Functions for scheduled download are also available here so that you can set a time for downloading the file.

-We have reached the final recommendation for today, and this one is for those who are looking for a lightweight torrent client for Linux.
+We have reached the final recommendation for today, which is for those looking for a lightweight torrent client for Linux.
 Being lightweight doesn’t mean µTorrent is less compatible than other options.
 Instead, this application has more than you need.
 Both free and premium versions are available here, and you can choose the premium version if you want extra security and no distractions.